ujjwalguptaofficial/mahal-doc/content/docs/basic/component-lifecycle.md

 ### 3. Update

 The `update` lifecycle event occurs whenever the UI is updated.
-This occurs multiple times as UI can be updated multiple times with change in the component logic.
+This occurs multiple times as UI can be updated multiple times with change in the component state.

 ```